tleef/zbang/README.md

 The `validate` function uses the fields defined in the `schema` block to automatically assert the type of each value as well as assert that the given rules are being followed.

 Each `field` takes a `name`, `type` and optional `rules`.
 The `name` must be an atom.
 The `type` must also be an atom and can either be a built-in type or a custom type e.g. the `Money` type used by the `:price` field in the example above.
 The `rules` vary depending on the `type` given.
 See [here](#types) for a list of all rules per type.

+All `:required` fields will be added to `@enforce_keys` by default.
+If you don't want to enforce a required field at compile time, you may opt out of this behavior with `required: [enforce: false]`

 ## Validation